 They say freedom stands on the shoulders of security.
 So yeah, let’s never forget about the prerequisites for the public security we are enjoying today.
 But if we’re mindful of that, does it mean we can’t be mindful of anything else?

-Aren’t we standing on the shoulders of security today?
+But aren’t we standing on the shoulders of security today?
 I daresay on the whole we are blessed with more prosperity and stability than ever before.
 Doesn’t the relative comfort of our lives allow us to look beyond the grub that keeps our bodies alive and look at the morality if you will – and at the arts that feed our spirits?
-In other words, don’t we have more than enough bread and aren’t we healthy enough to turn to the arts now?
+In other words, don’t we have more than enough bread and aren’t we healthy enough to turn to art now?

 Indeed Singapore society, including Government, has begun to do that.
 Arguably, today the arts do have a better standing than in the past.
 The media have begun to reflect that.
-The arts no longer being a non-word has begun to reflect that.
+Art no longer being a non-word has begun to reflect that.

 My point is, Singapore law doesn’t reflect that.
 Elsewhere there’s movement in the right direction, but we lawyers are still missing some tools.